The First Frost

 The First Frost (难哄) is a 2025 Chinese romantic television series starring Bai Jingting and Zhang Ruonan.
-The plot is adapted from the Chinese novel of the same name by Zhu Yi, and is released on Youku and Netflix worldwide.
+The plot is adapted from the Chinese web novel of the same name by Zhu Yi.
+On 18 February 2025, it was released on Youku and Netflix worldwide.
 It is about two former high school classmates who reunite after years and accidentally share the same apartment.
 It delves into the complexities of love, longing, trauma and healing.
+On 15 November 2025, the Chinese animation First Frost was announced on Bilibili.

-On 23 August 2025, two episodes of the series were screened for 91 minutes at the 30th Busan International Film Festival.
-It broke the record by reaching the fastest 10,000 'Popularity Heat Index' points within 2 days of its release on Youku.
+On 23 August 2025, the series' two episodes were screened for 91 minutes at the 30th Busan International Film Festival.
+It sets a record by exceeding 10,000 'Popularity Heat Index' points within 2 days of its release on Youku.
 On 27 February 2025, it was ranked 6th in 'Netflix Top TV Shows Worldwide', and has set the record for the highest ranked C-drama in 'Netflix Global' daily ranking history.
 It was ranked in the S+ Tier i.e. 'Top Performing Shows' on Yunhe Chart.

-During its release, Bai Jingting and Zhang Ruonan were ranked 'Top C-Drama Artists in the International Market'.
-Bai's role as Sang Yan was ranked 1st on the 'Character Index List'.
-It became the year’s most viewed online series, set the record for contemporary dramas, and was named the 'Hottest Youth Idol C-Drama'.